izzarzn/izzarzn/README.md

 ### About Me 🚀
 🎓 I’m an Open-Source enthusiast & I am currently pursuing B.E in Computer Science </br>
-👨‍💻 I enjoy Coding and learning new things. </br>
+👨‍💻 I enjoy Coding and learning new things </br>

 ## Tools I Use💻